-Our real property operating income for the year ended December 31, 2020 was \$355,100, representing an increase of \$18,085, or 5.4%, as compared to \$337,015 for the year ended December 31, 2019.
-The increase was mainly attributable to the increase in rental revenue resulting from the increase of tenants as described above, offset by the increase in real property operating expenses.
-We expect our real property operating income will increase in the near future since our occupancy rate increased in subsequent period.
+Our real property operating income for the year ended December 31, 2021 was \$374,273, representing an increase of \$19,173, or 5.4%, as compared to \$355,100 for the year ended December 31, 2020.
+The increase was mainly attributable to the decrease in real property operating expenses as described above.
+We expect our real property operating income will remain in its current level with minimal increase in the near future.